Deltares/ra2ce/docs/docker/docker_user_guide.rst

 b.
 How to run a simple model inside a created container and save the generated data for later display.
 c.
 (Future).
 How to get ra2ce plus displayer up and running in a standard Kubernetes environment.

+Shown is the bash prompt, but when using Docker Desktop with Linux Containers enables, a Powershell also will do.

 How to build a docker image from the ra2ce source tree
 ------------------------------------------------------